DanielPollithy/danielpollithy.github.io/_posts/2018-09-22-tensorflow-toy-examples.md

 ## Finding primes with a while loop

-The following program uses a while loop to classify whether a number is prime.
+The following program uses a while loop to tell whether a number is prime.
 Tensorflow can help to parallelize while loops "automagically".
 Imagine you could write loops that can be placed on GPUs instantaneously...

 Tensorflow's explains how the `tf.while_loop` works: [White paper tensorflow control flow](http://download.tensorflow.org/paper/white_paper_tf_control_flow_implementation_2017_11_1.pdf).